 Exhibit A: Woman trying to find purpose

 “But what if I pick the wrong thing to do?” she asked with sincere concern.

 I’d been mentoring her to build her thought leadership platform.

 She was interested in so many things that she couldn’t decide which one to focus on.

 “Let me put it this way,” I said.
 “Anything you pick now will be wrong.”

 “Now let me put it another way,” I continued.
 “Anything you pick now will be right.”

-I’m a writer today because I followed a prompting to start a window cleaning business nine years ago.
+I’m a writer today because I followed a prompting to start a window cleaning business in August of 2004.

 Following that prompting set in motion a sequence of events.

 First, I gained confidence that I could earn a living outside of a job.
 Second, I learned how to build business systems.
 Third, I learned how to overcome the fear of selling.